ymcui/Chinese-LLaMA-Alpaca/README_EN.md

 ### Preparation

+1. Make sure the machine has enough memory to load the complete model (e.g., 13-15G for the 7B model) for the model merging operation.

-1. Before merging, make sure that the SHA256 of the base model and the LoRA model patch are consistent with those in [SHA256.md](./SHA256.md), otherwise, the merge operation cannot be performed.
+2. Before merging, make sure that the SHA256 of the base model and the LoRA model patch are consistent with those in [SHA256.md](./SHA256.md), otherwise, the merge operation cannot be performed.

    - The original LLaMA contains the following files: `tokenizer.model`, `tokenizer_checklist.chk`, `consolidated.00.pth`, `params.json`

    - The SHA256 of the weight file `consolidated.00.pth`: `700df0d3013b703a806d2ae7f1bfb8e59814e3d06ae78be0c66368a50059f33d`

-2. Dependencies:
+3. Dependencies:
    - ⚠️ **You MUST use the [latest 🤗Transformers library](https://huggingface.co/docs/transformers/installation#install-from-source)**.
 The current release v4.27 does not support LLaMA.
    - install `sentencepiece` and `peft` using `pip` command